Lunerwalker2/APCSA-Homework/README.md

 Any assignment that required a "tester" class (a class that had a main() method and tested a class/printed fields from a class) probably won't be here since I usually just overwrite one class that has a main method in it each time I need to.

+Remember that you gained inspiration from these after already completely understanding how to do them.